rawnly/next-wayfinder/README.md

         // inject custom data, like session etc
         // it will be available inside `req.injected`
         injector: async request => ({ isLoggedIn: !!req.session }),

+        // optional, a default will be provided as following
+        parser: request => ({
+            hostname: request.headers.get("host") ?? "",
+            path: request.nextUrl.pathname,
+        }),
     }
 );
 ```